-Update: 9th February, 2017 A District Court judge has reversed the sentence handed to Alex in 2016, citing the previous ruling as ludicrous and one that shouldn't be upheld.
+Update: 9th February, 2017 A District Court judge has reversed the sentence handed to Alex in 2016, clearing him and citing the previous ruling as 'ludicrous' and 'one that shouldn't be upheld, given the circumstances and context'.
 Update: 1st May, 2017 Detectives handling Alex's case have purported to be communicating with neo-Nazi agitators who were named by Alex in records of interview.
 These detectives have allegedly been 'coaching' neo Nazis in material that would have been beneficial in being successful in proceedings against Alex.
 Neither Alex or his lawyers were informed of these ongoing communications or the nature of the material passed on to the detectives.
 Further, Alex was not given an opportunity to respond to the material that was provided to the detectives from these people and therefore his lawyers' plea advice was determined without sufficient knowledge of available evidence.
 Grounds for appeal are available.

 What charges were laid?